How to Train Your Dragon: How to Train Your Dragon 2 (2014)

 A sequel, How to Train Your Dragon 2, was confirmed on April 27, 2010.
 The film was written and directed by DeBlois, the co-director of the first film.
-Bonnie Arnold, the producer of the first film, also returned, with Sanders, who co-directed the first film, serves as an executive producer for the second instead due to his work on the film The Croods and its sequel.
+Bonnie Arnold, the producer of the first film, also returned, with Sanders, who co-directed the first film, serving as an executive producer for the second instead, due to his work on the film The Croods and its sequel.
 The film was released on June 13, 2014.
 All of the cast from the first film – Baruchel, Butler, Ferguson, Ferrera, Hill, Mintz-Plasse, Miller and Wiig –returned for the sequel.
 New additions include Kit Harington as Eret, Cate Blanchett as Valka, and Djimon Hounsou as Drago Bludvist.

 Set five years after the events of the first film, Hiccup and Toothless have successfully united dragons and Vikings on the island of Berk.
 Now 20 years old, Hiccup is pressed to succeed his father as chieftain.
 When he discovers a group of dragon trappers led by Drago Bludvist, he goes on a quest to find Drago and stop him, while also coming across his long-lost mother Valka.